nicklashansen/neural-net-optimization/README.md

 ## Related papers

 Material in this repository has been developed as part of a special course / study.
-This is the tentative list of papers that we discuss:
+This is the list of papers that we have discussed and/or implemented:

 [An Overview of Gradient Descent Optimization Algorithms](https://arxiv.org/abs/1609.04747)